svoisen/sean.voisen.org/_posts/2024-07-17-lessons-from-my-kids-on-feeling-alive.md

 insignificance, but to learn either of these lessons we must first be willing to accept the risks that come with entering the doors of her school.

-In his book "The Hero's Journey," Joseph Campbell writes:
+In [The Hero's Journey](https://bookshop.org/p/books/the-hero-s-journey-joseph-campbell-on-his-life-and-work-joseph-campbell/10949720), Joseph Campbell writes:

 >People say that what we’re all seeking is a meaning for life.
 I don’t think
 >that’s what we’re really seeking.
 I think that what we’re seeking is an